dezren39-dev/i2c_puppet/README.md

     git submodule update --remote "3rdparty/pico-sdk"
     ```

-## The rest of the Readme

-The rest of the Readme file is effectively unchanged from upstream.

 ## Vendor USB Class

 You can configure the software over USB in a similar way you would do it over I2C.
 You can access the same registers (like the backlight register) using the USB Vendor Class.